 Sunday 04/08/91 12H00.

 This morning at 05H30 I was awoken by Neville Dolley telling me that the Oceanos was adrift off Coffee Bay, her engine room flooded, the passengers in the boats or still stuck on board.
 The Air Force was on their way and things did not look good.
-The Oceanos was the first passenger liner based in South Africa since the demise of all those wonderful vessels that used to call here regularly.
+The Oceanos was the first cruise ship based in South Africa since the demise of all those wonderful vessels that used to call here regularly.
 She would be the ship that was going to reopen the cruising market properly again.
 I had sailed on her in 1989 and was hoping to do a coastal later on in the year on her.
 Some time last night it appears as if she started to take on water, rapidly filling up the engine room and cutting off the power.
 From then on the Oceanos was in serious trouble.

 Fortunately an SOS was sent and a massive rescue operation was undertaken.
 Meanwhile off PE an oil tanker is also in trouble and the two salvage tugs, John Ross and Wolraad Woltemade are steaming flat out for her.
 Radio reports are sketchy, Radio 702 is basically giving out standard, non-committal news reports whereas Radio Highveld has reported that 100 people were unaccounted for and the vessel had run aground.
 We know that things are chaotic and that accurate reporting is difficult under the circumstances.
 So far I still am not sure of what her actual status is.
 The Oceanos was a great ship, the atmosphere on board was brilliant, she had a friendly crew, the food was excellent and she had a general friendliness that I had not experienced on any ship I had been on.
 About 2 months ago my travel agent phoned me, offering this particular cruise at a very cheap price, I even passed the word to others, hoping that we would be able to make a group up and go on her.
 We would have been on her at this moment!